ylow/turicreate/userguide/sframe/data-manipulation.md

 [5 rows x 5 columns]
 ```

-Notice we had to reassign the resulting column back to our SFrame.
+Notice we had to reassign the resulting column back to our XFrame.
 This
-is because the content of the SFrame's columns (a separate data
+is because the content of the XFrame's columns (a separate data
 structure called an
 [SArray](https://apple.github.io/turicreate/docs/api/generated/turicreate.SArray.html))
 is immutable.
-SFrames can add and subtract columns liberally though, as
+XFrames can add and subtract columns liberally though, as
 it essentially is just a carrier of references to SArrays.

 We used a lambda function here because it is the simplest way to